fidel-schaposnik/fidel-schaposnik.github.io/_pages/pie_crusts/basic-savory-crust-dough.md

 ---
 layout: page
-permalink: /cooking/pie_crusts/basic_savory_crust
+permalink: /cooking/pie-crusts/basic-savory-crust-dough
-title: basic savory crust
+title: basic savory crust dough
 description:
 nav: false
 ---

-# Basic savory crust
+# Basic savory crust dough

 This is my go-to savory pie crust.
 It is very quick and easy to prepare, fulfilling its purpose without flair but also without failing.